luyadev/luya/docs/guide/app-admin-module-controllerview.md

 Hello World!
 ```

-Now your Controller and View files are ready, read the next section in order to create a new menu entry for your Controller.
+Now your controller and view files are ready, head over to the next section to learn how create a new menu entry for your controller.

-## Register the Controller in the Menu
+## Register the controller in the menu

-In order to register your custom controller you have to extend (or create if not yet done) the {{luya\admin\base\Module::getMenu()}} function in order to match your route.
-We assume you have assigned your Admin Module as `mymoduleadmin` in your application configuration, so the route to your controller would be `mymoduleadmin/stats/index`:
+In order to register your custom controller you have to extend (or create if not done already) the {{luya\admin\base\Module::getMenu()}} function in order to match your route.
+We assume you have assigned your admin module as `mymoduleadmin` in your application configuration, so the route to your controller would be `mymoduleadmin/stats/index`:

 ```php
 public function getMenu()